Vanalio/Neat-AI/note.md

 ## CHECK

+- ensure that the data types (like float32, float64) are consistent
 - remove redundant returns when in functions with side effects if not used anywhere
 - adding other values to the ones already returned if useful
 - redundant computing of things already present as attributes in self or elsewhere